Emerres Una 1.5 mg tablet

 At the recommended regimen, levonorgestrel is thought to work mainly by preventing ovulation and fertilisation if intercourse has taken place in the preovulatory phase, when the likelihood of fertilisation is the highest.
 Levonorgestrel is not effective once the process of implantation has begun.

-Results from a recent clinical study (Lancet 2002: 360: 1803-1810) showed that two 750 microgram tablets of levonorgestrel taken at the same time (and within 72 hours of unprotected sex) prevented 84% of expected pregnancies.
+Results from a randomised, double blind clinical study conducted in 2001 (Lancet 2002: 360: 1803-1810) showed 1.34% (16/1 198) pregnancy rate with 1500 microgram single dose of levonorgestrel / two 750 microgram tablets of levonorgestrel taken at the same time (taken within 72 hours of unprotected sex) (compared with 1.69% [20/11 832] when two 750 microgram tablets were taken 12 hours apart).
 There was no difference between pregnancy rates in case of women who were treated on the third or the fourth day after the unprotected act of intercourse (p>0.2).

 There is limited and inconclusive data on the effect of high body weight/high BMI on the contraceptive efficacy.
 In three WHO studies no trend for a reduced efficacy with increasing body weight/BMI was observed (Table 1), whereas in the two other studies (Creinin et al., 2006 and Glasier et al., 2010) a reduced contraceptive efficacy was observed with increasing body weight or BMI (Table 2).
 Both meta-analyses excluded intake later than 72 hours after unprotected intercourse (i.e. off-label use of levonorgestrel) and women who had further acts of unprotected intercourse (For pharmacokinetic studies in obese women see section 5.2).